rust-lang/rust/doc/tutorial/syntax.md

 only have a trailing expression when you want to use their value for something—in which case you'll have embedded it in a bigger statement, like the `let x = ...` example above.

+## Identifiers

+Rust identifiers must start with an alphabetic character or an underscore, and after that may contain any alphanumeric character, and more underscores.

+NOTE: The parser doesn't currently recognize non-ascii alphabetic characters.
+This is a bug that will eventually be fixed.

+The double-colon (`::`) is used as a module separator, so `std::io::println` means 'the thing named `println` in the module named `io` in the module named `std`'.

 ## Types